united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/installation/flatcar-installation-bare-metal.md

 Boot your device from the iPXE image.
 Consult your device or hypervisor documentation for booting instructions.

+{{% notice note %}}
+You can find a comprehensive guide on how to [configure a virtual machine in Proxmox](https://learn.umh.app/course/flatcar-installation-on-proxmox/) for installing Flatcar Linux on the Learning Hub.
+{{% /notice %}}

 ## Installation

 At the first prompt, read and accept the license to proceed.